telerik/xaml-docs/controls/radrichtextbox/performance.md

 ## Subscribing to Events

-__RadRichTextBox__ exposes plenty of handy events that allow you to capture document changes or command execution.
-While this can be very handy when you need to handle user interaction, it is highly recommended to avoid placing complex logic in events that are raised often.
+__RadRichTextBox__ exposes plenty of events that allow you to capture document changes or command executions.
+While this can be very convenient when you need to handle user interaction, it is highly recommended to avoid placing complex logic in events that are raised often.
 Examples for such are __DocumentContentChanged__, __CommandExecuting__ and __CommandExecuted__.

 >tipAvoid executing time-consuming actions in __DocumentContentChanged__ event handler.